Register Your Spruce Number

 Business registration information does not transfer with your phone number when you change service providers.
 This is not under the control of Spruce or any other service provider.
 You will need to re-register your business through the Spruce phone registration form and pay the registration fee.

 Can I opt out of registration?
-What happens if I don't register?

 Do all of the teammates in my organization have to fill out the phone registration?